-Of course there are those not enchanted by DANGER, the folks who will project their own fears upon you, and tell you that you’ll blow your fingers off or set the roof on fire.
-So you end up with a state where personal fireworks are illegal.
+Of course, there are those not enchanted by DANGER, the folks who will project their own fears upon you, and tell you that you’ll blow your fingers off or set the roof on fire.
+So you end up in a state where personal fireworks are illegal.
 Cowards.
-Ben Franklin said “Those Who Sacrifice Liberty For Security Deserve Neither.”
-Well, perhaps those who sacrifice fire crackers for 10 working fingers deserve neither… or maybe they just need to lighten up.
+Ben Franklin said, “Those Who Sacrifice Liberty For Security Deserve Neither.”
+Well, perhaps those who sacrifice firecrackers for 10 working fingers deserve neither… or maybe they just need to lighten up.

 Every Phantom Fireworks I pass is a reminder of where I live and what I desire.